New Zealand Post sending bizarre letters to Kiwi customers

 "You have received a New Zealand Post test letter.
 We regularly send test letters through our network to understand our mail performance across different regions of New Zealand.

-"In this test cycle, your address was randomly chosen, please dispose of this letter in your recycling in."
+"In this test cycle, your address was randomly chosen, please dispose of this letter in your recycling bin."

 They also left an email for the confused customer if want to give the postal company feedback before thanking them and wishing them a good day.